JasKill/BetterDisarming/README.md

 Requires EXILED 2.0. * To work.

-Place the BetterDisarming.dll file in the EXILED-PTB\Plugins folder.
+Place the BetterDisarming.dll file in the EXILED\Plugins folder.

 | Config        |  Default          | Description  |
 | :-------------: | :-----:|:-----:|